cisco-open/go-lanai/docs/Develop.md

 ```

 It's optional, but recommended for platform developers, to clone `cto-github.cisco.com/NFV-BU/go-lanai`
-alongside with service projects, and add `replace` in `go.mod`.
+alongside service projects, and add `replace` using relative path in `go.mod`.

 See `go.mod` [Example](res/Example-Go-Mod.mod)

 ### Module Descriptor `Module.yml`

-In additional to `go.mod`, a descriptor file `Module.yml` is required to provide additional information
+In addition to `go.mod`, a descriptor file `Module.yml` is required to provide additional information
 about the service.

 `Module.yml` is used by `lanai-cli` (See [Tooling](#Tooling)) to generate proper `Makefile` for the service